Overview: Time, tools and savings of washer repair

 To remove the outer cabinet from this type of washer, first pull off the side trim pieces and remove the retaining screws.
 Flip the console up and release the spring clips with a screwdriver.
 Tilt the cabinet forward and lift the cabinet off.

-Note: Figure A is available in pdf format in Additional Information below.
+Note: Figure A showing Whirlpool washer repair is available in pdf format in Additional Information below.

 To remove the front panel on this type of washer, yank the bottom of the panel outward (you may have to first remove screws).
 Pull the panel down and out.

-Note: Figure B is available in pdf format in Additional Information below.
+Note: Figure B of a Maytag washer repair is available in pdf format in Additional Information below.

 Unplug your washer before you begin any testing or repairs.